-The period of study will be a period of three years and the method of study will be full-time.
-The Maximum Time Limit for submission of the thesis is four years.
-The postgraduate researcher will spend a between 1 and 2 years at the University of Leeds as set out in the programme of study for this arrangement.
+The period of study at Leeds will be three years and the method of study will be full-time.
+The Maximum Time Limit for submission of the thesis at Leeds is four years.
+There is a requirement for residences at the University of Leeds as follows: